Fixed to a Star

 referring to the role of Darwin’s theory in modern molecular genetics – and though it had long been thought otherwise, the role of Freud’s ideas in modern neuroscience.
 It is widely contended that Henry George’s theoretic contributions, despite having long been held in disrepute, must eventually assume their proper place as just such a template for economic science.

 George's equations are as irrefutable as geometry.
-His views evolved no further because he had stated it all, there is nothing to add.
 This is the star he had seen and he was fixed to.
-This is an equation for eternity
+This is an equation for eternity.

 So, we are fixed to a star now, we see that there are unalterable natural laws; working with them produces wonderful results, and working against them will produce negative results, and that's the way it is.
+Negative results are becoming increasingly evident.
 Once seen, it’s a very simple truth, as the big important ones are.

 If Henry George had seen a star, of course others had also seen it.
 Thomas Paine, a century earlier, saw it clearly in his pamphlet Agrarian Justice, in 1795: